Decision to turn Pugneys Country Park into 'wildlife haven' threatens Triathlon club's existence, says organisation

 The council said the water is not safe for “a number of reasons” including its depth, poor quality and weed growth under the surface.

-But this decision threatens the existence of Wakefield Triathlon Club, who have been based at the site for almost 20 years, says its chair.
+But this decision threatens the existence of Wakefield Triathlon Club, who have been based at the site for almost 20 years.

 Open swimming at Pugneys was withdrawn in 2021 and the club says it has been working with council officers since then to try and resume the session.